Veli82/ProjectAudacity/README.md

 ## ProjectAudacity
-This project was created for the Object-Oriented Programming course, taught by P. Armyanov at the Faculty of Mathematics and Informatics, Sofia University.
+This project was created for the Object-Oriented Programming course, taught by Assoc.
+Prof. Petar Armyanov at the Faculty of Mathematics and Informatics, Sofia University.

 The project is a **software for sound editing**, very similar to and inspired by *Audacity*.